felixbillieres/Learn-MCP-Protocol/Learn/projet_13/INSTRUCTIONS.md

-# Instructions - Projet 13
+# Instructions - Project 13

-## Ta mission
+## Your mission

-Créer des prompts avancés avec messages multiples et références à des resources.
+Create advanced prompts with multiple messages and resource references.

-## Étapes à suivre
+## Steps to follow

-1. **Crée un serveur** avec support des prompts ET des resources
+1. **Create a server** with support for prompts AND resources

-2. **Crée des resources** :
+2. **Create resources**:
-   - `doc://examples/code_sample` : Un exemple de code
+   - `doc://examples/code_sample`: A code example
-   - `doc://guidelines/best_practices` : Des bonnes pratiques
+   - `doc://guidelines/best_practices`: Best practices

-3. **Crée un prompt avancé `tutorial`** :
+3. **Create an advanced `tutorial` prompt**:
-   - Prend un argument `topic` (requis)
+   - Takes an argument `topic` (required)
-   - Retourne plusieurs messages :
+   - Returns multiple messages:
-     1. Message système expliquant le contexte
+     1. System message explaining the context
-     2. Message utilisateur avec la question
+     2. User message with the question
-     3. (Optionnel) Message assistant avec un exemple
+     3. (Optional) Assistant message with an example

-4. **Crée un prompt `code_analysis`** :
+4. **Create a `code_analysis` prompt**:
-   - Prend `code` (requis)
+   - Takes `code` (required)
-   - Retourne un message qui référence une resource contenant les guidelines
+   - Returns a message that references a resource containing guidelines
-   - Utilise le format de resource intégrée dans le message
+   - Uses the integrated resource format in the message

-## Indices
+## Hints

-- Pour les resources intégrées, utilise le format : `{"type": "resource", "resource": {...}}`
+- For integrated resources, use the format: `{"type": "resource", "resource": {...}}`
-- Les messages multiples permettent de créer un contexte riche
+- Multiple messages allow you to create a rich context
-- Combine resources et arguments pour des prompts puissants
+- Combine resources and arguments for powerful prompts

 ## Test

-Utilise `python test.py` pour vérifier que les prompts avancés fonctionnent.
+Use `python test.py` to verify that advanced prompts work.